gaelhameon/json-query-matcher/README.md

-# ookpik-query-matcher
+# json-query-matcher
 Evaluates a mongodb-style query

 ## Why?

-I'm working on a transit-data related app where I often have an array of objects in memory and I want to perform some operations on a subset of this array.
+I'm working on an app in which I often have an array of objects in memory and I want to perform some operations on a subset of this array.

 The criteria used to select this subset can vary greatly depending on the use case, and I want to let the users specify these criteria in a config file that will be loaded and evaluated at runtime.